SymphonyGen: 3D Hierarchical Orchestral Generation with Controllable Harmony Skeleton: Abstract

 \section{Abstract}

-Generating symphonic music requires simultaneously managing high-level structural form and dense, multi-track orchestration.
-Existing symbolic models often struggle with a ``complexity-control imbalance'', in which scaling bottlenecks limit long-term granular steerability.
-We present SymphonyGen, a 3D hierarchical framework for contemporary cinematic orchestration.
-SymphonyGen employs a cascading decoder architecture that decomposes the Bar, Track, and Event axes, improving computational efficiency and scalability over conventional 1D or 2D models.
-We introduce ``short-score'' conditioning via a beat-quantized multi-voice harmony skeleton, enabling outline control while preserving textural diversity.
-The model is further refined using Group Relative Policy Optimization (GRPO) with a cross-modal audio-perceptual reward, aligning symbolic output with modern acoustic expectations.
-Additionally, we implement a dissonance-averse sampling algorithm to suppress unintended tonal clashes during inference.
-Objective evaluations show that both reinforcement learning and dissonance-averse sampling effectively enhance harmonic cleanliness while maintaining melodic expression.
-Subjective evaluations demonstrate that SymphonyGen outperforms baselines in musicality and preference for orchestral music generation.
-Demo page: \url{https://symphonygen.github.io/}
+Generating symphonic music requires simultaneously managing high-level structural form and dense, multi-track orchestration, yet existing symbolic models often struggle with a ``complexity-control imbalance'' between scalability and steerability.
+We present SymphonyGen, a 3D hierarchical framework for contemporary orchestral generation, whose cascading decoders decompose the bar, track, and event axes, keeping decoding memory far below flat token streams and enabling conditioning at every structural level.
+A beat-quantized multi-pitch harmony skeleton, which may be user-written, analyzed, or model-generated, provides ``short-score'' conditioning, enabling outline control while producing orchestral textures.
+The model is refined with reinforcement learning against a cross-modal acoustic reward from CLaMP 3 audio embeddings, and a dissonance-averse sampling algorithm suppresses unintended tonal clashes during inference.
+Objective evaluations show that both post-training mechanisms reduce dissonance while maintaining independent melodic metrics, and in subjective tests SymphonyGen is rated above baseline systems in quality and preference, significantly so among general listeners.